gabcg/notes/MSI Notes/MSI.md

 $plot1 add $t $c -plot
 ```

 Here, we observe two lines: one is a straight line, which represents the distance between the two constraint points, and the other is the actual extension.
-This is the pulling velocity and how the molecule adapted to the force, and it usually lags behinf the straight line.
+This is the pulling velocity and how the molecule adapted to the force, and it usually lags behind the straight line.
 This is due to the fact that before it reaches that distance, the next force is applied.
-By decreaing the speed, we would give more time to the molecule to reach that arget value (as what we define are speeds, not forces).
+By decreaing the speed, we would give more time to the molecule to reach that target value (as what we define are speeds, not forces).

 There are times where the force actually moves the molecule past the value of distance we wanted for that timestep.
 Then, the system tries to adapt by applying a negative force, so it goes back.